 Kondoi Beach on the island of Taketomi, a ferry ride from Ishigaki, is quieter still.
 The water is an inviting shade of jade around the sandbanks that lie a short distance from the shore.

 Waikiki Beach on Oahu draw crowds, but for a more relaxing experience, go to Maui.
-The ‘Valley Isle’ has an interior of eucalyptus, pine and bamboo forest and ridges, broken up by the odd violet patch of a lavender farm.
+The ‘Valley Isle’ has an interior of eucalyptus, pine, and bamboo forest and ridges, broken up by the odd violet patch of a lavender farm.

-You can also try snuba (the term is a hybrid of snorkel and scuba) diving, which lets you go a little deeper than you would with a snorkel, without the need to be a trained diver.
+After a few days on the beach, take a trip out to the Molokini Crater, an hour’s boat ride out into the Pacific.
+A submerged volcanic caldera, its shallow reefs shelter over 200 species of fish, including trumpetfish, butterflyfish, reef sharks, and bigger specimens such as giant trevally.
+You can also try snuba (the term is a hybrid of snorkel and scuba) diving, which lets you go a little deeper than you would with a snorkel without the need to be a trained diver.
 On the way home, many trips stop at a lava finger, Makena, that’s a nesting site for sea turtles.

-You’re never far from a beach on this island — even when you’re inland among rice paddies, forested hillsides and ancient temple complexes.
-The best beaches are arguably in the south, including Seminyak, where the surf pounds the white sand and the sea is warm.
+You’re never far from a beach on this island — even when you’re inland among rice paddies, forested hillsides, and ancient temple complexes.
+The best beaches are arguably in the south, including Seminyak, where the surf pounds the white sand, and the sea is warm.

-Heading even further south you cross an isthmus to reach the bulge of the Bukit Peninsula.
-Almost every rocky inlet here conceals a deserted beach, known only to locals and more intrepid surfers.
+Heading even further south, you cross an isthmus to reach the bulge of the Bukit Peninsula.
+Almost every rocky inlet here conceals a deserted beach known only to locals and more intrepid surfers.
 Take a car and be prepared to explore or squeeze through caves to make it onto some beaches.

 If beaches won medals, those of the Seychelles archipelago must surely be on the podium.
 They’re often sheltered, fringed with coconut palms, and sometimes invitingly soft underfoot, sometimes delightfully crunchy.

-Things get slightly livelier on the largest island of Mahé, where you can explore craft bazaars and food markets in the coastal town of Victoria, and hike in the mountains of the Morne Seychellois National Park.
+Things get slightly livelier on the largest island of Mahé, where you can explore craft bazaars and food markets in the coastal town of Victoria and hike in the mountains of the Morne Seychellois National Park.